MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-manager-assessment-playbook.md

 ## Step 4: Enable the premium assessment trial

 Trial licenses allow you to use 25 premium templates for 90 days.
-You will see 25 licensed templates available for your use within 4 hours of obtaining your trial license and will be able to choose those from a list of 320+ premium templates.
+You will be able to choose from a list of 300+ premium templates.
 You are not required to select all 25 templates at once.
+Once selected, the licensed templates are available for your use within 4 hours of obtaining your trial license.

 There are two ways to enable the Premium Assessment Add-on trial: through the Compliance Manager dashboard or through the Microsoft 365 Compliance trial.